Quick Answer

 • Walkie-talkies — Short-range family communication.

 Store everything in anti-static bags inside the cage.
-Rotate batteries every 6–12 months and verify devices still power on during your rotation check.
+Set a calendar reminder to rotate batteries every 6–12 months and verify devices still power on during your rotation check.

 How to Test a Homemade Faraday Cage

-Home tests measure RF attenuation — not high-energy EMP survival.
+So you’ve built your cage — how do you know it actually works?
+Home tests measure RF attenuation, not high-energy EMP survival.
 But passing these tests at multiple frequencies gives you meaningful confidence in your build.

 I test every cage I build at three frequencies minimum before I trust it: